 How to remove the nitrogen high salinity and high nitrogenorganic wastewater is another key problem.
 Traditionally, the nitrogen removal process were based on the autotrophic nitrification and heterotrophic denitrification.
 But high salinity wastewater can effect the conventional processes of ammonium oxidation, nitrification and denitrification. the traditional process of autotrophic nitrification was inhibited by organic matter.Therefore, the simultaneous removal efficiency of nitrogen and COD was low, Meanwhile, the low organic loading of outotrophic nitrification reactor can lead to large reactor volume, high investment and high operating cost.
 With the proposed concept of the heterotrophic nitrification and aerobic denitrification, heterotropic nitrification bacteria gradually was known by the public.
 Comparing with traditional nitrogen removal methods, neterotrophic nitrification has swveral advantages.
 Heterophic nitrification bacteria can remove COD and nitrogen simultaneouslyin one reactor via simultaneous nitrification and denitrification.
 Heterotrophic nitrification bacteria have the ability to utilize different kinds of materials.
 And it is conducive to coexist with other strains.
 Meanwhile, some species of heterotrophic nitrification bacteria have the charactheristic of high level ammonia resistant.These features of heterotrophic nitrification bacteria have great significance for treating the high salinity and high nitrogen organic wastewater.
 Recent studies of heterotrophic nitrification bacteria mainly focused on substrate removal, accumulation of intermediates, and the removal of COD and nitrogen via simultaneous nitrification and denitrification.
 But the applications of the heterotrophic nitrification -aerobic denitrificationhave been isolated, but they could not perform well in nitrogen removal with high salinity.

-In this study, a simultaneous nitrogen removal system for high salinity and high nitrogen organic wastewater via heterotrophic nitrification was developed in a pressurized biofilm reactor.
+A simultaneous nitrogen removal system for high salinity and high nitrogen organic wastewater via heterotrophic nitrification was developed in a pressurized biofilm reactor.
 During the experiment, there is no anaerobic-aerobic conditionsand no excess sludge discharge in the single stage reactor.
 The perfomance of COD and nitrogen removal were examined.
 Meanwhile, PCR-DGGE was used to detectthe microbial diversity and community structure.
 This study can provide a more efficient and feasible solution to treat the high salinity and high nitrogen organic wastewater.

 Nowdays, many wastewaters do not contain sufficient amounts of biodegradable carbon, making them less suitable for nitrogen removal via nitrification-denitrification process.
 Moreover, with the development of anaerobic treatment process, most organic compounds in waste water are converted to biogas, which is feasible with the present state of the art.
 The autotrophic nitrogen removal process which based on partial nitrification and anaerobic ammonia oxidation (Anammox) could remove nitrogen from wastewater with no organic consumption, which has attracted increasing attention because of its ability to achine high nitrogen removal rate with less energy consumption.
 So it could be alternative technology for treating the sewage with low ratio of COD to nitrogen(C/N).
 The autotrophic nitrogen removal technology include two process type partial nitrification-anaerobic ammonia oxidation and completely autotrophic nitrogen removal over nitrite. since the occurence of anaerobic ammonia oxidation requires a certainproportion of nitrite nitrogen of 1.32 in the feed solution, part of ammmonia in the wastewater should be oxidized to nitrite for the uptake by anaerob ammonia oxidazing bacteria.
 Thus, the partial nitrificationprocess which undertakes the oxidation of ammonia to nitrite is critical and indispensable for the autotrophicnitrogen removal from low C/N sewage.